 If your furnace is fairly modern, chances are it will have a furnace inducer motor.
-Read on to find out what your inducer motor does and how you can identify when it needs to be replaced to keep your furnace running safely and smoothly.
+Read on to find out what your inducer motor does and how you can identify when it, or other furnace parts, needs to be replaced to keep your furnace running safely and smoothly.

 What does a Furnace Inducer Motor Do?

 You may be aware that your furnace inducer motor has a very important purpose.
 But what exactly does an inducer motor do?

 - A furnace inducer motor is essentially a motor-driven fan, with an electrical box for power connections and metal housing.

 - Your motor should move air through the furnace and heating vent pipes.

 - The purpose of the motor is to move harmful gases including carbon monoxide out of your home through furnace vents or the chimney.

 - The fan gets rid of poisonous gases from the previous heating cycle.

 - The motion from the motor prevents the furnace burners from becoming clogged with soot.

 - Cleaner air means a safer and more efficient furnace.